+3.6.1.10 Construction of Freshwater Pipeline on Arched Bridge

-3.6.2.10 Construction of Freshwater Pipeline on Arched Bridge temporary elevated working platform would be installed to the existing deck beams to allow installation.
+The installation of freshwater conveyance Pipeline B on the Arched Bridge over the Colorado River would require the use of customized roller-type pipe supports bolted to the bridge deck.
+A temporary elevated working platform would be installed to the existing deck beams to allow installation.
 The 12-inch-diameter pipe would be delivered to the Arizona side of the river, welded together to create segments of workable length, lifted onto the pipe supports and welded to the other pipe segments already on the bridge.
 The pipe could be hydrostatically tested in segments before mounting on the bridge, or the entire installed pipeline could be hydrostatically tested after mounting.
 None of the work activities would occur in the water (Colorado River).